• Listen

 Ohme 30 & 10 km Road Race

 Since 1967, the Ohme Road Race has blazed a trail by allowing anyone to participate as a runner.
 Each February, the race is brimming with energy.
-Everyone from internationally ranked professionals to high school students and 70-year-old veterans gather from around the country to run alongside each other.
+Long-distance enthusiasts gather from across Japan to run alongside each other.
 They're divided into a 30-km group and 10-km group to engage in fierce competition.
 Spectators can enjoy this gripping race up close.

 Photo courtesy of The Hochi Shimbun